Tim-Cao/pitot/Liferay Project/OSGi Annotation.md

 ## @Components: defining a service implementation.

 - immediate

+      Often set to true, this will ensure the component is started right away

 - properties

+      These properties help to configure the component but also are used to support filtering of components.

 - service

+      Defines the service that the component implements

-- Whenever you create a component that you want or need to publish into the OSGi container.
+-Note: Whenever you create a component that you want or need to publish into the OSGi container.

 ## @Reference